cassiopagnoncelli/networks-utils/README.md

 This incredibly low complexity time is achieved by using the fact that diagnosis tasks can be run asynchronously.

-Written in pure ANSI C at UFPR Computer Science labs.
+Written in pure ANSI C at UFPR Computer Science labs by Dr Elias Duarte.

 ## Hypercube mapping